odt1/ODT-Softcore/README.md

 Ever thought about looting AA batteries or Crickents?
 Well, now you will actually look for them to trade in similar value tiers on flea.

-Barters are random avd vary a lot in value.
+Barters are random and vary a lot in value.
+This results in higly engaging simulation of a war broken society, with some wild trades included.
+Trully immersive experience.

-Almost all hideout crafts are great and usefull (Toilet paper craft nerfed, was too OP).
+Hideout crafts are great and usefull (toilet paper craft nerfed, was too OP).

-Leveling traders is your only hope of survival.
+Leveling traders and crafting is your only hope of survival.

 ## Hideout features:
 - 100x faster hideout construction.